The times are urgent; let us slow down.

 Get updates on the Spring ‘26 Contemplative Semester!

-• Slow down to find what really matters to you
+• Slow down to listen to your inner guidance

-• Navigate uncertainty with greater resilience & inner peace
+• Navigate uncertainty with resilience & inner peace

 CS is a 3-month immersion in Contemplative Wisdom, Community Living and Earth Connection for 18-25 year olds.